 Don’t second-guess yourself, but do learn from experience.

 Every day trader has losses, so don’t kick yourself when the occasional trade doesn’t go your way, especially if you're a beginner.

-Do, however, confirm that you followed your rules-based strategy and didn’t get in or out at the wrong time.
+Do, however, confirm that you followed your established day trading rules and didn’t get in or out at the wrong time.